Hawaiian Shrimp

 What type of shrimp is best for this recipe?

 Generally, medium or large shrimp are ideal for this Hawaiian shrimp recipe.
-If you're using frozen shrimp, ensure it has been thawed and dried.
+If you're using frozen shrimp, ensure it's thawed and dried.

 How to make this recipe in advance?

-This dish is great to enjoy as soon as it's made; however, you can prep everything by marinating the shrimp with spices and the flour for 3 - 4 hours before serving and tossing it into the skillet just before serving.
+This dish is great to enjoy as soon as it's made; however, you can prep everything by marinating the shrimp with spices and flour for 3 - 4 hours before serving, then tossing it into the skillet just before serving.

 What to serve with?